Melody-Meng/Game-of-thrones-analysis/README.md

 This is a natural language processing project using subtitle files from Game of Thrones Season7.

-1. Natural Language Processing using (NLTK) a__ tokenize words from each document b__ filter out stop words and stem the remaining
+1. Natural Language Processing using (NLTK) a<br /> tokenize words from each document b__ filter out stop words and stem the remaining
 c. rank the most-used 100 words
 d. count word frequency by episode